kinde-oss/kinde-python-sdk/kinde_sdk/docs/apis/tags/ConnectedAppsApi.md

 Revoke Connected App Token

-Revoke the tokens linked to the connected app session
+Revoke the tokens linked to the connected app session.

 ### Example